Yogendra Shukla: Kala Pani

-Yogendra Shukla, Kedar Mani Shukla and Shyamdeo Narayan were transferred to the Andamans in December 1932.
-In 1937, Yogendra Shukla was transferred to Hazaribagh Central Jail as a result of his 46 days of hunger strike.
-When Sri Krishna Sinha formed the first Congress ministry in 1937, he took up the cause of political prisoners and his ministry resigned on the issue on 15 February 1938.
-As a result, the Viceroy conceded the demands and Yogendra Shukla along with other political prisoners was released in March 1938.
+Yogendra Shukla, Kedar Mani Shukla and Shyamdeo Narayan were transferred to the Andaman Islands in December 1932.
+Yogendra Shukla’s relocation to Hazaribagh Central Jail was a direct consequence of his 46-days hunger strike.
+When Sri Krishna Sinha established the first Congress ministry in Bihar in 1937, he championed the cause of political prisoners.
+His ministry, standing firm on this issue, resigned on 15 February 1938.
+This act prompted the Viceroy to accede to their demands, leading to the release of Yogendra Shukla and other political prisoners in March 1938.

 After release from Kala Pani

 Yogendra Shukla joined the Indian National Congress after his release and was elected vice-chairman of the Muzaffarpur District Congress Committee.
 He was also elected a member of the All India Congress Committee in 1938 but later joined the Congress Socialist Party at the instance of Jayaprakash Narayan.
 He was arrested in 1940, soon after he became a member of Central Committee of the All India Kisan Sabha in place of Swami Sahajanand Saraswati.